awsdocs/amazon-rds-user-guide/doc_source/Aurora.CreateInstance.md

 ### VPC<a name="Aurora.CreateInstance.Prerequisites.VPC"></a>

-An Amazon Aurora DB cluster can only be created in an Amazon Virtual Private Cloud \(VPC\) with at least one subnet in each of at least two of the Availability Zones in the AWS Region where you want to deploy your DB cluster\.
+You can only create an Amazon Aurora DB cluster in a Virtual Private Cloud \(VPC\) that spans two Availability Zones, and each zone must contain at least one subnet\.
 By distributing your cluster instances across at least two Availability Zones, you ensure that there will be instances available in your DB cluster in the unlikely case of an Availability Zone failure\.
 Note that the cluster volume for your Aurora DB cluster will always span three Availability Zones to provide durable storage with less possibility of data loss\.

 If you are using the AWS Management Console to create your Aurora DB cluster, then you can have Amazon RDS automatically create a VPC for you\.
 Alternatively, you can use an existing VPC or create a new VPC for your Aurora DB cluster\.
 Your VPC must have at least one subnet in each of at least two Availability Zones in order for you to use it with an Amazon Aurora DB cluster\.
 For more information, see [How to Create a VPC for Use with Amazon Aurora](Aurora.CreateVPC.md)\.
 For information on VPCs, see [Amazon Virtual Private Cloud \(VPCs\) and Amazon RDS](USER_VPC.md)\.